arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 }
 ```

-There's many variants there to cover all the different kinds of types that can
+This enum has many different variants in order to cover all the different kinds
-are supported by TypeScript, but a few are specifically interesting to mention
+of types that are supported by TypeScript.
+But a few are specifically
-here:
+interesting to mention here:

 * `TypeData::Unknown` is important because our implementation of type inference
   is only a partial implementation.
 Whenever something is not implemented, we
-  default to `Unknown` to indicate that well, the type is unknown.
+  default to `Unknown` to indicate that, well, the type is unknown.
 This is
-  practically identical to the `unknown` keyword that exists as well, but we do
+  practically identical to the `unknown` keyword that exists in TypeScript, but
-  have a separate `TypeData::UnknownKeyword` variant for that so that we can
+  we do have a separate `TypeData::UnknownKeyword` variant for that so that we
-  distinguish between situations where our inference falls short versus
+  can distinguish between situations where our inference falls short versus
-  situations we _can't_ infer because the user explicitly used `unknown`.
+  situations where we _can't_ infer because the user explicitly used `unknown`.
   They're semantically identical, so the difference is only for measuring the
   effectiveness of our inference.
 * Complex types such as `TypeData::Function` and `TypeData::Object` carry extra